Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: 1 minute
 You fire a bolt of clinging shadow at a creature, diminishing any lights it carries.
 Make a ranged spell attack against a creature in range.
 On a hit, the creature takes 3d10 plus your spellcasting modifier Necrotic damage and any sources of bright light within 1 *(1.5m)* of it are reduced to dim light for the next minute.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 5 or higher, you fire an additional bolt at a creature in range for each three spell levels above 2.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 5 or higher, you fire an additional bolt at a creature in range for each three spell levels above 2.
 - **Classes**: Cleric, Sorcerer, Warlock, Wizard *(Source: CS)*